temporizer/skeleton-cms/README.md

 -For all other pages : `<img src="../../images/image_path_name.jpg" alt="image_description" />`

 Select your column width to dicatate how far the module will span accross screen.

+##Delete Content
+To delete content copy the file path from the "Remove Content" portion of the admin directory. and paste it into the corresponding filed.
+Make sure the file path excludes "../", the paths should all start with "pages", "modules", "images".